solangegueiros/rsk-tutorials/en/wallets/wallet-nifty.md

 After create it, select the RSK Tesnet

-## Get tR-BTC
+## Get tRBTC

 Copy your address from Nifty.

-Now you can follow the instructions to get some [Testnet R-BTC](./en/wallets/wallet-rsk-faucet.md).
+Now you can follow the instructions to get some [Testnet RBTC](./en/wallets/wallet-rsk-faucet.md).

-When you come back, you will have 0.05 tR-BTC!
+When you come back, you will have 0.05 tRBTC!